JapaneseJLPT

 The room has been cleaned.

-The documents have been placed on the table.
+The paper has been placed on the table.

 39